Table of Contents

 Dependence and the development of opioid tolerance are promoted if opioids are only administered during pain peaks.
 Therefore, pain management should consist of basic medication with retarding products and on-demand medication with fast-acting substances if pain peaks occur.

 Retarding products are frequently applied as patches that need to be changed every 72 hours.
 It should be noted that it takes some time for these patches to develop their full effect and that this effect continues on for up to 16 hours after the patch has been removed.

 Low-potency opioid analgesics

-Low-potency opioids such as tilidine, dihydrocodeine, codeine and tramadol are not subject to the Controlled Substances Act and are administered for relieving moderate to severe pain.
+Low-potency opioids such as tilidine, dihydrocodeine, codeine, and tramadol are subject to the Controlled Substances Act and are administered for relieving moderate to severe pain.
 In comparison to morphine, they have lower efficacy, meaning they have lower analgesic (relative) potency (RP < 1).

 Tramadol has 0.1 to 0.2 times the analgesic potency of morphine.
 Its most severe side effects are nausea and vomiting, whereas constipation and respiratory depression rarely occur.
 The effects of tramadol last four to six hours and it can be taken orally or be administered intravenously, intramuscularly or rectally.

 Dihydrocodeine and codeine have a relative potency of 0.3 and are used as antitussives because of their strong cough suppressant properties.
 Its effect lasts approximately eight to twelve hours and it is administered orally.

 The most common side effect of codeine is a headache.
 The most common side effect of dihydrocodeine is constipation.

 Tilidine has an analgesic potency of 0.2 and its effect lasts approximately three hours.
 Tilidine is metabolized to nortilidine via hepatic conversion.
 Tilidine is available in fixed combination with the opioid antagonist naloxone.